Stephen W. Duda, PE, LEED AP BD+C, BEAP, HFDP, HBDP, ASHRAE Fellow Project Manager/Senior Mechanical Engineer

-At each layer of the school grounds we thought about how to introduce detection and delay.
+At each layer of the school grounds, we thought about how to introduce detection and delay.
 At the campus perimeter, at the school perimeter, in general areas of the school, and at the classrooms themselves.
 We worked with manufacturers to test and validate new architectural materials and electronic products, incorporating some of these elements into the school design.
-Each of these decisions were thoroughly vetted and approved through the committee before being incorporated.
+Each of these decisions was thoroughly vetted and approved by the committee before being incorporated.

 The end result of the committee’s work was a school that was secure but did not appear imposing or restrictive.
 Most of the final security design elements are incorporated into the architecture of the school and are not easily visible.
 The school appears bright and open, with natural views and large windows into surrounding nature.
 As many have commented, the building is a far cry from the dark and stuffy schools of their childhood.

 In the wake of the Sandy Hook incident, Connecticut Governor Dannel Malloy created the Sandy Hook Advisory Commission to review current state policies and make recommendations for public safety.
 The Commission had three areas of focus: school safety, mental health, and gun violence protection.
 Our team was selected to provide input on security measures and how they can most effectively be applied in a school environment.